nikitkagood/EqualFileFinder/README.txt

 	It works fast.
 Especially when used on smaller data.
 	It's disadvantage - reading is performed several times (though most of the times not fully)

-	- (branch hash_version) More complex, based on file hashing.
+	- (branch hash) More complex, based on file hashing.
 	Respectively, hashes are compared.
 The files are read only once.
+	It's disadvantage - it works much slower: MD5, 100ms vs 500ms (folders 13 elem., 40 mb / 21 elem., 64 mb),
-	It's disadvantage - it works much slower (at least with SHA1), since hashing overhead exceeds repeated partial file reading overhead.
+	since hashing overhead exceeds repeated partial file reading overhead.

+My current goal is to optimize both solutions and check the difference.